Edge Magnetism in Colloidal MoS2 Triangular Nanoflakes: Results and discussion

 In the larger nanoflakes, r$_6$ and r$_7$ (Figure~\ref{fig:mag_selected}b,c and Figure~S3, S4 in the ESI), a consistent pattern emerges, similar to r$_4$ and r$_5$, where only a few Mo edge atoms contribute significantly to the total magnetic moment.
-The ground state of r$_6$ has a total magnetic moment of $\mu = 4 \; \mu_B$.
-Like r$_4$, this state is ferrimagnetic, with 7 out of 8 unpaired spins aligned parallel to each other (Figure~\ref{fig:mag_selected}b).
-Other magnetic configurations with $\mu < 4 \; \mu_B$ are similarly ferrimagnetic but energetically less stable, with shifts from the ground state of the order of 100~meV.
-Ferromagnetic states emerge for $\mu \geq 4 \; \mu_B$.
-Interestingly, the ferromagnetic configuration with $\mu = 6 \; \mu_B$ is less than 10 meV higher in energy compared to the ground state (see Figure~\ref{fig:mag_mom_en}).
-As shown in Figure~\ref{fig:mag_selected}b, this state features not only fully parallel spin alignment but also $9$ unpaired spins homogeneously distributed on each edge.
+The ground state of r$_6$ has a total magnetic moment of $\mu = 6 \; \mu_B$.
+Like r$_4$, this state is ferromagnetic, with all spins aligned parallel to each other (Figure~\ref{fig:mag_selected}b).
+Other magnetic configurations with $\mu \leq 2.5 \; \mu_B$ are ferrimagnetic but energetically much less stable, with shifts from the ground state of the order of 300~meV or more.
+Ferromagnetic states emerge for $\mu \geq 3 \; \mu_B$.
+Interestingly, the other ferromagnetic configuration with $\mu = 5.5 \; \mu_B$ is about 100 meV higher in energy compared to the ground state (see Figure~\ref{fig:mag_mom_en}).
+As shown in Figure~\ref{fig:mag_selected}b, this state features not only fully parallel spin alignment but also total $9$ unpaired spins homogeneously distributed on the nanoflake with similar contribution from each edge.

-The ground state of the r$_7$ nanoflake is ferromagnetic like r$_5$, with a total magnetic moment of $\mu = 4 \; \mu_B$, similar to r$_6$.
-In this configuration, six Mo edge atoms carry the largest spins, on the order of 0.5~$\mu_B$ (Figure~\ref{fig:mag_selected}c), arranged in a pseudo-hexagonal pattern along the edges.
-Their central neighbors also carry a non-zero magnetization of about 0.1~$\mu_B$.
-In this largest nanoflake, the boundary between ferrimagnetic and ferromagnetic ordering occurs at $\mu = 3.5 \; \mu_B$ (Figure~\ref{fig:mag_selected}c and Figure~S4 in the ESI).
-This threshold is slightly lower compared to r$_6$, but larger than those of the smaller nanostructures ($\mu = 1.5 \; \mu_B$ for r$_5$ and $\mu = 1.0 \; \mu_B$ for r$_4$).
-Remarkably, ferrimagnetic states with $\mu = 0.5 \; \mu_B$, $\mu = 3.0 \; \mu_B$, and $\mu = 3.5 \; \mu_B$ are the closest in energy to the ground state, spanning a narrow range of 20~meV, which is comparable with thermal energy at room temperature.
-Conversely, similar to the other \MS nanoflakes considered in this work, large ferromagnetic configurations with $\mu > 4 \; \mu_B$ are significantly less favorable ($\Delta E > 100$~meV) compared to the ground state.
+The ground state of the r$_7$ nanoflake is ferrimagnetic like r$_5$, with a total magnetic moment of $\mu = 2.5 \; \mu_B$, which is less than the r$_6$ flake.
+In this configuration, 9 Mo edge atoms carry the spins, on the order of 0.5~$\mu_B$ (Figure~\ref{fig:mag_selected}c), arranged in a pseudo-hexagonal pattern along the edges.
+Similar to r$_5$, all spin along one edge are aligned antiparallel to the other two edges.
+In this largest nanoflake, the competition between ferrimagnetic and ferromagnetic ordering is significantly higher compared to other structures (Figure~\ref{fig:mag_selected}c and Figure~S4 in the ESI).
+This is slightly different behavior compared to r$_6$ or smaller sizes where a clear boundary between ferrimagnetic and ferromagnetic ordering occurs.
+Remarkably, many states with in this case are the closest in energy to the ground state, spanning a narrow range of 20~meV, which is comparable with thermal energy at room temperature.